 You should still disclose UFFI

-Despite the fact that UFFI has been banned as insulation in Canada since 1980 via the Hazardous Products Act, it still should be disclosed to potential buyers.
+Despite the fact that UFFI has been banned as insulation in Canada since 1980 via the Hazardous Products Act, it still should be discussed with your seller client and disclosed to potential buyers.
 There is significant debate as to whether UFFI is even relevant 40 year later.

-Ensure you ask your Realtor if a home you’re considering has UFFI.
+Ensure you ask your Guelph real estate agent if a home you’re considering has UFFI.

 Newer Realtors who may not have been born in the 1970’s obviously have no exposure or experience to UFFI.
 Therefore, they are less sensitive to it or the impacts of it (which we outline below).